 Play can happen anywhere, and under any circumstances.
 Rather than making play a "destination," we hope the Hazelwood Play Trail makes play part of the community's daily routine by providing "play-on-the-way" opportunities.

-The next step in the process will be the Elizabeth Street Beautification Project (ESP), turning the current parking lot between Roma Way and Gloster at the Elizabeth St. bridge (behind the KaBOOM playground lot) into a redesigned green space.
+The next step in the process will be the Elizabeth Street Parklet (ESP), turning the current parking lot between Roma Way and Gloster at the Elizabeth St. bridge (behind the KaBOOM! playground lot) into a redesigned green space.
 Design drawings are pictured above.
 Community conversations will continue around marking the Play Trail and a final date for ESP ribbon cutting!